-- RQ1 How do different types of error affect users' collaborative performance in AR shared gaze environments? - RQ2 What are the thresholds for the amounts of error introduced without affecting users' performance? - RQ3 How different are users' subjective and objective assessment of the experience and what is their subjective perception of an acceptable amount of error for the task at hand?
+- RQ1 How do different types of errors affect users' collaborative performance in AR shared gaze environments? - RQ2 What are the thresholds for the amounts of error introduced without affecting users' performance?

+- RQ3 How different are users' subjective and objective assessment of the experience and what is their subjective perception of an acceptable amount of error for the task at hand?

 This paper is structured as follows.
 Section 2 discusses related work.
 Section 3 describes the experiment.
-Section 4 describes our results and Section 5 discusses our findings.
-Section 6 concludes the paper and discusses future opportunities for research.
+Section 4 describes our results and Sect.
+5 discusses our findings.
+We further present and discuss a prototype AR shared gaze system in Sect.
+6. Section 7 concludes the paper and discusses future opportunities for research.